skip to main content

 • The number of people who have access to your systems and critical data

-There are simple steps an organization can take to reduce not only the cost of cyber liability insurance but reduce ransomware risk, including:
+There are simple steps organizations can take to reduce both the cost of cyber liability insurance and the risk of cyberattacks:

-• Ensuring that all employees use multifactor authentication on all their accounts and that their antivirus and malware software is updated on devices can help patch up known vulnerabilities.
+• Enable multi-factor authentication: Ensure all employees use multi-factor authentication on their accounts, and keep antivirus and malware software up to date to patch known vulnerabilities.

 How Much Cyber Liability Insurance Do I Need?

-There is no one size fits all policy.
-The amount of coverage an organization needs depends on multiple factors such as company size and the organization’s specific risk factor based on its vertical market segment.
-It’s important to speak with a certified agent to determine an appropriate amount that meets business requirements.
-A few internal questions to consider when determining an amount needed for a policy:
+There is no one-size-fits-all policy.
+Coverage depends on factors such as company size and specific risk exposure based on industry segment.
+It’s important to speak with a certified agent to determine the right coverage level.
+Consider questions like:

-• Does your organization collect, store and send personal data such as identifiable information (Social Security, driver’s license, etc.) or health information?
+• Does your organization collect, store, or transmit sensitive personal or health information?

 Subscribe